Ahmedtambal/AI-Based-Text-to-Speech-Tool/README.md

 - Length Constraints: Due to its transformer structure, BARK has a maximum input length.
 For longer texts, you’ll need to split the input into shorter sentences.
 - Noise at Sentence Boundaries: In some cases, the model may add slight noise or artifacts between sentences, especially if sentences are short or abrupt.
 - Handling Parentheses: Content in parentheses may sometimes be omitted in the audio output.
 If this happens, rephrase the text using commas or other punctuation.
+- It can take up to 1 minute to generate an audio depending on the length of the text.

 ### **Pros**
 - High-Quality Audio: BARK produces clear, expressive audio with lifelike intonation.